jonvitale/SenseColorableSankey/README.md

 TODO: Check how the images work with measures.

-v0.2: Can now sort on dimensions.
+v0.3: Flow color is now determined at the dimension level.
+Will hide dimensions with missing data.
+Exports to image. v0.2: Can now sort on dimensions.
 Assign dimension values a numeric value - choose ascending or descending.
 V0.1: Can color dimensions by expression.
 This is used to color the nodes.
 Retains options from original.
 Also color flow by expression.
 This creates a new measure under the surface solely dedicated to coloring flows.
 Have not tested with images.